decaporg/decap-cms/website/content/docs/jekyll.md

       - { name: Title }
 ```

-And in the browser you should see.
+Back in the browser you should see.

 ![Netlify CMS signup screenshot](https://www.netlifycms.org/img/screenshot-test-repo-login.png?raw=true)